Mail Code: 94305-8545

 Students interested in pursuing the joint degree program in Latin American Studies and Law (J.D.) or a dual degree in Latin American Studies and Business (M.B.A.) or Medicine (M.D.) must apply to each program separately and be accepted by both.
 Details about the joint and dual degree programs can be found in the "Master's" tab in this section.

-Students in graduate programs who plan to enroll in Portuguese, Quechua, or Nahuatl language and area or international studies courses may be eligible for Academic Year and Summer Foreign Language and Area Studies (FLAS) fellowships.
+MA in Latin American Studies applicants who plan to enroll in Portuguese, Quechua, or Nahuatl language and area or international studies courses may be eligible for Academic Year and Summer Foreign Language and Area Studies (FLAS) fellowships, sponsored by the US Department of Education.
 Recipients of FLAS fellowships must be American citizens or permanent residents.
-Applicants to the M.A. program who can demonstrate financial need have priority in the annual FLAS competition; in recent years CLAS has also awarded FLAS fellowships to students enrolled in the Professional Schools.
-For detailed program information and eligibility, see the Center for Latin American Studies website.
+Applicants to the M.A. program who can demonstrate financial need have priority in the FLAS fellowship competition; in recent years CLAS has also awarded FLAS fellowships to students enrolled in the Professional Schools.
+For detailed program information and eligibility, see Funding section in the Center for Latin American Studies website.

 CLAS awards Working Group grants to graduate students across the University who wish to organize events such as lectures, speaker series, symposia, exchange of working papers, and collaborative research efforts.
-For detailed program information and eligibility, see the Center for Latin American Studies website.
+For detailed program information and eligibility, see Funding section in the Center for Latin American Studies website.

 Minor in Global Studies with Latin American Studies Specialization

-Students from any major interested in applying for admission to this minor program should consult Stanford Global Studies.
+Students from any major interested in applying for admission to the minor in Global Studies, Latin American Studies (LAS) specialization, should consult Stanford Global Studies and the Center for Latin American Studies (CLAS).
 Students who wish to complete the minor must declare online (through Axess) and submit a proposal of course work no later than the second quarter of the junior year.
 The minor must be completed by the second quarter of the senior year.
 Units taken for a student's major cannot be double-counted towards the minor.

 Students consult with their minor adviser to develop individual programs.
 The minor is especially well-suited for undergraduates who plan to make service, research, or study abroad in Latin America a part of their Stanford experience.